Simulate your first Lightning transaction on the Bitcoin regtest network Part 1 (MacOS)

 output:

-Create an address (we'll be generating a legacy
+Create an address (we'll be generating a legacy address)

 **Quick note: ** A legacy address refers to a format for cryptocurrency addresses that was used in older versions of the blockchain protocol.
 For example, in Bitcoin, legacy addresses typically start with the number "1".
 These addresses are still functional but are being gradually phased out in favor of newer address formats like Segregated Witness (SegWit) addresses, which offer benefits like lower transaction fees and improved scalability.